jar-git/cmake-template/README.md

 # Template project for CMake

 Purpose of this project (cmake-template) is to learn how to use various CMake features, and how to embed the tools that are useful for C/C++ development to the project as CMake modules or scripts.
-This template requires CMake v3.10 or above.
-The example projects are using C++ 17 features.

 ## Project structure